josephtesting97-source/LightweightSyslog/README.md

 ~/.config/systemd/user/loggerpy.service

-Security and Privacy
+## Security and Privacy

-This script only collects system metrics and does not transmit data externally.
+This script only collects system metrics and only transmits data externally when the user requests it to a user selected location.

 ## Contributing